hrilabtufts/DIARC_Space_Station_Simulation/README.md

 ```

-Run DIARC in debug mode and use a development repository which can be edited locally.
+Run DIARC in dev mode and use a repository which can be edited locally.
 This will rebuild the `unity` component in `../diarc` and launch DIARC with debug port `5005` expecting a connection from IntelliJ to start DIARC.
+When launching the docker containers the local repo will be volume mapped into the filesystem so your changes will be reflected immediately.
+This can be used for rapid development.

 ```bash
 python launch.py dev ../diarc